-- Submit a request in writing, within 60 days of the adverse finding or as defined in your MHS Health contract. - Clearly mark "Appeal" on the request letter. - Note reason the claim or issue merits reconsideration.
-Please be specific. - Include a copy of the claim in question and a copy of the EOP that indicates how and when the claim was processed. - Include medical records, chart notes and other pertinent information to support the request for reconsideration, if applicable.
+- Submit a request in writing, which must be received within 90 days of the EOP or denial or as defined in your MHS Health contract. - Clearly mark "Appeal" on the request letter. - o Note reason the claim or issue merits reconsideration.
+Please be specific. - Include a copy of the claim in question and a copy of the EOP that indicates how and when the claim was processed. - Include medical records, chart notes and other pertinent information to support the request for the appeal, if applicable.